 - You use that token in

-Authorization: Bearer <token>for API calls
+Authorization: Bearer <token> for API calls

 Token validity and expiration

-Access tokens are time-limited.
-You should:- Reuse the same token for multiple API calls until it expires
+- Reuse the same token for multiple API calls until it expires

 - Request a new token only when needed (to avoid unnecessary token issuance)